Jc-alt logo

 stack.append(digit)

-stack = stack[:-k] if k else stack
+stack = stack[:-k]

-# Join the stack into a number and remove leading zeros
+# Join the stack into final number

 result = ''.join(stack).lstrip('0')